robbiemcmillan/gameoflife/README.md

 # Game of Life

-Java implementation of the Game of Life coding exercise.
+Java implementation of the Game of Life programming exercise.

 ## Overview/Task